BestTimesToVisit.com Logo

 Getting Around Trujillo, Peru

-Trujillo has an extensive network of affordable urban buses that reach most areas.
-These are a great way to experience the city like a local, but routes can be confusing for first-timers.
-They are generally safe during daylight hours.
+Trujillo has an extensive network of affordable public buses that reach most areas.
+They're a great way to experience daily life, but routes can be confusing for first-timers.
+Look for buses with their destination clearly displayed on the front.

 Mototaxis